Remote Education: Information for Parents

 • Class teachers or senior leaders will contact parents by telephone, text or email to inform them of any concerns around their child’s engagement in remote learning

-• Office staff are always available to assist with any technical difficulties in accessing work or uploading evidence
+• Office staff are always available to assist with any technical difficulties in accessing work.

 Support for pupils with additional needs